RajneeshSingh007/MusicX-music-player/README.md

         <a href="https://github.com/codekidX/storage-chooser"><b>Directory Chooser</b></a>
     </li>
  </ul>
-If forgot any other license author,feel free to mail me @developerrajneeshsingh@gmail.com.
+	<b>If forgot any other license author,feel free to mail me developerrajneeshsingh@gmail.com.</b>
  </p>
  <p>Feel free to fork this project and fix bugs.</p>
  <p>Also, Thanks To StackOverflow and Slack Developers.</p>